Yukon Transportation Museum

 I recall we drove up into the suburbs of Anchorage to a private residence with an attached garage, and another addition added to that.
 Inside I was suprised to find a bustling small machine shop and I was intrduced to F Atlee Dodge.
 I plead my case and he agreed to take this on.
 I feared a lengthy delay ( based on my Canadian experiences), but his response to when it would be ready was a pause, a shrug, and then; "How about four oclock?".

 I was back there by quarter-to-four.
 I tried to ask in my most casual, disinterested sort of way if my exhaust was ready?
-"Yup", he said, "But it was worse than I thought....I could pretty much only use the old fittings and ends."
+"Yup", he said, "But it was worse than I thought....I could pretty much only reuse the old fittings and ends."

 Even desperate as I was I shuddered to think what this was going to cost.

-"How about a Hundred and Fifty Bucks?"
+"How about four hundred bucks?"
 Atlee asked.

 "I'm short on American cash, would you take a credit card?"